php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 5. Developers who want their classes to be autoloadable by a _conforming autoloader_ MUST specify how their _namespace prefixes_ correspond to _resource bases_.
-The approach is left to the developer; it may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.
+The approach is left to the developer.
+It may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.